IsaiahGrace/Resume/readme.md

 ## Research and Project Experience

-### Senior design team: Polymorphic logic: AUG to Dec 2019
+### Senior design team: Polymorphic logic: Aug to Dec 2019
 Investigated the design and integration of experimental ambipolar transistors using CMOS as a proxy.
 Personally specified, documented, and implemented the digital control modules for custom logic cells.
 Integrated the team project into the larger SoCET system on a chip for fabrication at MIT Lincoln Labs.

 ### MIPS dual-core processor: Sep to Dec 2019